osbuild/osbuild.github.io/docs/user-guide/01-blueprint-reference.md

 The two customizations are incompatible with each other; you may use one or the other, but not both in the same blueprint.

 The examples below are illustrative but not comprehensive.
-The [Partitioning](./07-partitioning.md) guide should be consulted to understand all the ways in which this customization can be used.
+The [Partitioning](./07-partitioning.md) guide should be consulted to understand all the ways in which this customization can be used, including advanced GPT/DOS partition-table fields such as `part_type`, `part_label`, and `part_uuid`.

 <Tabs values={tabValuesAll} >
 <TabItem value="on-premises" >